-Enabling DNSSEC validation on a BIND 9 recursive name server is easy, you only need two lines of configuration in your configuration file:
+Enabling DNSSEC validation on a BIND 9 recursive name server is easy, you only need one line of configuration in your configuration file:

 '''

 options {

-dnssec-enable yes;

 dnssec-validation auto;

 };

 '''

 Restart named or use rndc reconfig, and your recursive server is now happily validating each DNS response.
 If this does not work for you, and you have already verified DNSSEC support as described in Section 2.1.2, you most likely have some other network-related configurations that need to be adjusted, take a look at Section 2.3 to make sure your network is ready for DNSSEC.